johnnygoodman/johnnygoodman.github.io/_posts/2016-01-03-archive-of-initial-blog.md

 title: Data Dumping Links From My Previous "Blog"
 ---

 After running my own blog software on heroku, I've ported over to a github hosted [Jekyll](http://jekyllrb.com) instance.
 Early on it is nice.

 While initially intended to be a blog, it became a place to store how to reminders and links.
 Now that [Pocket](https://getpocket.com) serves that purpose, perhaps this'll be more of a proper blog.

 That said, here's a dump of all the stuff I saved from the old blog, for posterity's sake and to avoid some kind of heroku db export in the future

 -----

 * Sublime Text

-* cmd + ctrl + g - Select All Instances of string and edit replace in sublime text
 * [Sublime Productivity Hacks](https://scotch.io/bar-talk/best-of-sublime-text-3-features-plugins-and-settings)
 * [Scott's Sublime Text Setup](https://scratchpad.cpap.com/p/ScottsSublimeTextSetup)
 * [Ruby google_drive oauth](http://gimite.net/doc/google-drive-ruby/GoogleDrive.html#method-c-loginwithoauth)